Victoria-Firsova/Victoria-Firsova/README.md

 ---

 ### :woman_technologist: About Me :
-I am junior Data Scientist from Russia, now living in Kazakhstan.
+I am Data Scientist in a search for new projects.

-- :computer: I have functional experience in commercial and sale departments in B2B companies, in basic analysis.
-Now I am looking for a job in the field of analytics and data analysis
+- :computer: I have functional experience in commercial and sale departments in B2B companies

 - :pencil: Exploring ML models and big data analysis